ekweible/dotfiles/README.md

   sourced after running `mackup restore`.
 This allows for profile-specific linking of configuration files.
 For example, you may have multiple profiles each with a unique `.pip/pip.conf`.
-- `,mackup-update.sh` runs `mackup backup` to capture the latest config files, then commits and pushes them (via the private submodule), and then updates the submodule ref in the root of this repo.
+- `,mackup-backup.sh` runs `mackup backup` to capture the latest config files, then commits and pushes them (via the private submodule), and then updates the submodule ref in the root of this repo.
 - `,macos.sh` will update Mac OS settings and user preferences.